instructlab/instructlab/docs/README.md

 # Instructlab Docs

-The directory `instructlab/docs` serves to purposes:
+The directory `instructlab/docs` serves two purposes:

 1. To provide advanced user, and maintainer documentation.
 2. A place for the infrastructure to autogenerate the (sphinx) docs website to live.